MateuszJanduraUszu/thread-pool/README.md

 Important
 ---
 * Once the thread-pool is closed, it cannot be reopened
-* The number of threads must not be greater than the total number of threads - 1
 * At least 1 thread must be available
 * The thread-pool assumes that you handle all exceptions that occur in your task
 * If the thread-pool is about to close, all threads will finish their current task and discard others